Mc-Zen/zero/README.md

 - `digits: auto | int = auto` : Truncates the number at a given (positive) number of decimal places or pads the number with zeros if necessary.
 This is independant of [rounding](#rounding).
 - `fixed: none | int = none` : If not `none`, forces a fixed exponent.
 Additional exponents given in the number input are taken into account.
 - `decimal-marker: str = "."` : Specifies the marker that is used for separating integer and decimal part.
-- `times: content = sym.times` : Specifies the multiplication symbol used when scientific notation is used.
+- `product: content = sym.times` : Specifies the multiplication symbol used when scientific notation is used.
 - `tight: boolean = false` : If true, tight spacing is applied between operands (applies to $\times$ and $\pm$).
 - `omit-unit-mantissa: boolean = false` : Determines whether a mantissa of 1 is omitted in scientific notation, e.g., $10^4$ instead of $1\cdot 10^4$.
-- `implicit-plus: boolean = false` : If set to `true`, positive coefficients are shown with a $+$ sign.
+- `positive-sign: boolean = false` : If set to `true`, positive coefficients are shown with a $+$ sign.
-- `implicit-plus-exponent: boolean = false` : If set to `true`, positive exponents are shown with a $+$ sign.
+- `positive-sign-exponent: boolean = false` : If set to `true`, positive exponents are shown with a $+$ sign.
 - `base: int | content = 10` : The base used for scientific power notation.
 - `uncertainty-mode: str = "separate"` : Selects one of the modes `"separate"`, `"compact"`, or `"compact-marker"` for displaying uncertainties.
 The different behaviours are shown below: